ray-x/navigator.lua/README.md

-    max_lines_scan_comments = 20, -- only fold when the fold level higher than this value disable_filetypes = {'help', 'guihua', 'text'}, -- list of filetypes which doesn't fold using treesitter },  -- modified version of treesitter folding default_mapping = true,  -- set to false if you will remap every key or if you using old version of nvim- keymaps = {{key = "gK", func = vim.lsp.declaration, desc = 'declaration'}}, -- a list of key maps -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps
+    max_lines_scan_comments = 20, -- only fold when the fold level higher than this value disable_filetypes = {'help', 'guihua', 'text'}, -- list of filetypes which doesn't fold using treesitter },  -- modified version of treesitter folding default_mapping = true,  -- set to false if you will remap every key keymaps = {{key = "gK", func = vim.lsp.declaration, desc = 'declaration'}}, -- a list of key maps -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps
-  -- rule of overriding: if func and mode ('n' by default) is same -- it can be overrided treesitter_analysis = true, -- treesitter variable context treesitter_navigation = true, -- bool|table false: use lsp to navigate between symbol ']r/[r', table: a list of --lang using TS navigation
+  -- rule of overriding: if func and mode ('n' by default) is same -- the key will be overridden treesitter_analysis = true, -- treesitter variable context treesitter_navigation = true, -- bool|table false: use lsp to navigate between symbol ']r/[r', table: a list of --lang using TS navigation